 So it’s no surprise that the popular social media app has taken notice, creating Instagram branded content tools to help influencers and companies connect and work together!

-If you’re a social media marketer or business looking to try your hand at influencer partnerships, this guide to Instagram’s latest tools is a must!
+If you’re a content creator looking to find brands or a business searching for influencer content, learning how to use Instagram’s latest tools is a must!

 This guide teaches you:

 Before you start creating sponsored posts on Instagram, it’s helpful to understand what counts as branded content on Instagram, meaning any content posted by a social media user and paid for by a brand.